portefaix/portefaix-doc/content/en/docs/about/docs.md

 The source for the docs is in the
 [portefaix/portefaix repo](https://github.com/portefaix/portefaix/) on GitHub.
-We use [Hugo](https://gohugo.io/) to format and generate our website, and [Netlify](https://www.netlify.com/) to manage the deployment of the site.
+We use [Hugo](https://gohugo.io/) to format and generate our website.

 ## Versioning